mailsanjayhere/netpicker_sdk/README.md

-# netpicker_sdk
+# Netpicker SDK for Python

-Python SDK for Netpicker API – manage vaults, devices, and backups programmatically
+This SDK allows you to interact with the Netpicker API to authenticate, manage vaults, register devices, and trigger configuration backups.
+Ideal for network automation, policy enforcement, and compliance use cases.